zpawel/angular-egghead-exercises/README.md

-##Exercise 17 : An alternative approach to controllers
+##Exercise 17: An alternative approach to controllers

-Application is supposed to be using a function assigned to certain controller, not the $scope.
-You are given a task to implement such functionality according to the regulations below.
+An alternative approach to controllers assumes that function should be assigned to controller, not to the $scope.
+You task is to implement functionality according to the regulations below.

 ###Requirements